 Dental emergencies may not happen often, but when they do, you’ll want to know exactly what you should do next to protect your smile and your oral health.
 That’s why we’ve included a section on the most common questions we get regarding dental emergencies, as well as our responses.
 If you aren’t sure if you are experiencing a dental emergency, don’t be afraid to call our dental office regardless.
 We want to make sure that you have the opportunity to get your issue handled as soon as possible.

 We recommend that you take ibuprofen to reduce pain and inflammation in your tooth.
-You can also take naproxen sodium, which is also another nonsteroidal anti-inflammatory drug ideal for relieving tooth pain.
-We ask that you do not take aspirin as this can actually cause a burning sensation in your gum tissue if it comes into contact with it.
-In the event that none of these medications are available, you can also apply an ice pack to your cheek or rub clove oil directly to the tooth.
-An easy way to apply clove oil is to soak a cotton ball and dab it against your tooth and gums.
+You can also take naproxen sodium, which is another nonsteroidal anti-inflammatory drug ideal for relieving tooth pain.
+We ask that you do not take aspirin as this can cause a burning sensation in your gum tissue if it comes into contact with it.
+In the event that none of these medications are available, you can also apply an ice pack to your cheek.

 If you have tooth pain that lasts longer than one to two days, you need to see a dentist right away.
 However, if the pain is so severe that you struggle to practice daily activities or sleep, you’ll want to come in sooner.
 If you’re experiencing tooth pain following a dental procedure, such as a root canal or tooth extraction, it should go away after a few days.
 If it doesn’t, call our dental office right away.

-The only time you should go to the emergency room for an oral-related injury is if you have sustained a broken jaw or if your mouth is continuously bleeding and does not stop.
+The only time you should go to the emergency room for an oral-related injury is if you have sustained a broken jaw, if your mouth is continuously bleeding and does not stop, or if you are having trouble breathing.
 In these cases, visiting the ER is a more productive use of your time.
-After you have stabilized, you can then come to our dental office for closer examination.
+After you have been stabilized, you can then come to our dental office for closer examination.
 Common dental emergencies cannot be treated in an emergency room, which is why you should visit us first instead.